 Andrew Dessler is a climate scientist who studies both the science and politics of climate change.
 His scientific research revolves around climate feedbacks, in particular how water vapor and clouds act to amplify warming from the carbon dioxide that humans emit.
 During the last year of the Clinton Administration, he served as a Senior Policy Analyst in the White House Office of Science and Technology Policy.
 Based on his research and policy experience, he has authored two books on climate change: The science and politics of global climate change: A guide to the debate (Cambridge University Press, 2nd ed.
 2010, co-written with Edward Parson), and Introduction to modern climate change (Cambridge University Press, 2nd ed.
 2015).
 This latter book won the 2014 American Meteorological Society Louis J. Battan Author's Award.
 In 2012, he received the AGU’s Ascent Award from the atmospheric sciences section to reward exceptional achievement by a mid-career scientist and in 2017 he was named a Fellow of the American Association for the Advancement of Science.
 In recognition of his work on outreach, in 2011 he was named a Google Science Communication Fellow.
 Prior to his work on climate, his research focused on stratospheric photochemistry.
 He authored the book The chemistry and physics of stratospheric ozone (Academic Press, 2000) about his work on that subject.
 He is a Fellow of the American Association for the Advancement of Science and the American Geophysical Union.

 He is presently a Professor of Atmospheric Sciences and holder of the Reta A. Haynes Chair in Geosciences at Texas A&M University.
 His educational background includes a B.A. in physics from Rice University and a Ph.D. in chemistry from Harvard University.
 He also did postdoctoral work at NASA’s Goddard Space Flight Center and spent nine years on the research faculty of the University of Maryland.
 Prior to graduate school, he worked on Wall Street in the energy group at The First Boston Corporation doing mergers and acquisitions analysis.

-He lives in College Station, TX with his wife, two kids, and two dogs.
+He lives in College Station, TX with his wife, two kids, and two lazy dogs.

 His TAMU homepage can be found here.